-The Unified Guidance recommends calculating the upper tolerance limit (UTL) to represent the constituent GWPS when the site-specific background level is higher than the MCL or alternative risk-based GWPS.
+The Unified Guidance recommends calculating the upper tolerance limit (UTL) to represent the constituent GWPS when the site-specific background level is higher than the MCL or alternative riskbased GWPS.
 To determine if the UTL is higher than the MCL or alternative risk-based GWPS, the former will be calculated for each constituent.
 The UTL is designed to be "a reasonable maximum on the likely range of background concentrations" (USEPA, 2009) and, similar to the MCL or alternative risk-based GWPS, the UTL can accommodate a statistical hypothesis structure that is reversible (i.e., is appropriate for both compliance and corrective action testing, if necessary).
-In general, the UTL represents a sample concentration range, or coverage, that contains a pre-defined proportion of the underlying statistical population.
-Most often this pre-defined coverage is equal to 95% (e.g., the 95% upper tolerance limit).
-The tolerance limit calculation is very similar to the prediction limit calculation but the tolerance limit multiplier ( $\tau$ ) is based on the selected coverage (recommended coverage $\gamma$ = 95%) and selected confidence (recommended confidence is 95%, or $\alpha = 0.05$ ).
-Since the UTL is treated interchangeably to the MCL or alternative risk-based GWPS in this case, the statistical comparison is performed similarly using the lower confidence limits of the downgradient sample data; if the lower confidence limit of the downgradient sample data exceeds the site-specific UTL there is enough statistical evidence to declare an SSI and possibly justify corrective action.
+In general, the UTL represents a sample concentration range, or coverage, which contains a predefined proportion of the underlying statistical population.
+Most often this predefined coverage is equal to 95% (e.g., the 95% UTL).
+The tolerance limit calculation is very similar to the prediction limit calculation but the tolerance limit multiplier (τ) is based on the selected coverage (recommended coverage γ = 95%) and selected confidence (recommended confidence is 95%, or α = 0.05).
+Since the UTL is treated interchangeably to the MCL or alternative risk-based GWPS in this case, the statistical comparison is performed similarly using the lower confidence limits of the downgradient sample data; if the lower confidence limit of the downgradient sample data exceeds the site-specific UTL there is enough statistical evidence to declare an SSL and possibly justify corrective action.
 The tolerance limits will be calculated in accordance with the EDA procedures (Section 2.0) and recommendations put forth in the USEPA's Unified Guidance.

-4.3.2 Two-Sample Comparison Tests
+5.3.2 TWO-SAMPLE COMPARISON TESTS

 The two-sample statistical comparison uses site-specific background levels to establish a constituent's GWPS, which may be higher than either the MCL or alternative risk-based GWPS.
 For this approach, the prediction limit method remains adequate as it did for detection monitoring.
 This is, in part, because the UPL follows a single statistical hypothesis structure common to detection monitoring (USEPA, 2009).
 In this specific case, however, the Unified Guidance recommends constructing the upper prediction limit of a mean or median (pending definition of the data distribution) then comparing the mean or median of the downgradient data set to this upper limit.
 The UPL calculation can account for a temporal trend, if necessary (Section 2.5.1).
-If the mean or median is in exceedance then there is enough statistical evidence to declare an SSI and possibly justify corrective action.
-The prediction limits around the mean or median will include a retesting strategy (Section 3.3.1 and Section 3.4) and be calculated in accordance with the EDA procedures (Section 2.0) and recommendations put forth in the USEPA's Unified Guidance.
+If the mean or median is in exceedance, then there is enough statistical evidence to declare an SSL and possibly justify corrective action.
+The prediction limits around the mean or median will include a retesting strategy (Section 4.3.1 and Section 4.4) and be calculated in accordance with the EDA procedures (Section 2.0) and recommendations put forth in the USEPA's Unified Guidance.